syncfusion-content/winui-docs/winui/Ribbon/Backstage.md

 ## Backstage separator item

 The [BackstageViewItemSeparator](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Ribbon.BackstageViewItemSeparator.html) displays a line used to separate the backstage view items such as tabs and buttons.
-The separator can be added to backstage view for the following code snippet.
+The separator can be added to the backstage view by the following code snippet.

 {% tabs %}
 {% highlight xaml %}